4arjun/Stock-Automator2.0/README.md

 - `optimized`
 - `all`

-## Optimized Strategy Rules
+## Strategy Rules And Backtest Results

-The optimized strategies were discovered with a one-month target-hit backtest.
+These strategies were discovered with a one-month target-hit backtest.
 In that backtest, a win meant the stock touched the target price within the next 30 trading days after the signal.
+Only the strategies listed in the current optimized bundle above run when using `--strategy optimized`; lower win-rate comparison strategies are kept here for reference and can still be run individually.

-### `BE_VOLUME_REVERSAL_RSI_65_68`
+### `BE_VOLUME_REVERSAL_RSI_65_68` Not In Optimized

 This is a strict bullish engulfing reversal setup.